fullcube/loopback-ds-readonly-mixin/README.md

 This module is designed for the [Strongloop Loopback](https://github.com/strongloop/loopback) framework.
-It provides a mixin that makes it possible to mark models or model properties as Readonly.
-A Readonly property may not be written to directly when creating or updating models using remote REST methods.
+It provides a mixin that makes it possible to mark models or model properties as read only.
+A read only property may not be written to directly when creating or updating models using remote REST methods.

 The property value is an object that details model properties to be